“A 19th-century Normandy chateau offering spacious suites, a self-catering cottage, vast grounds and great kids

 - Vegetarian menu

-- Set in 4 acres, Le Castel has a woodland den, a croquet lawn, plus extra kids facilities and activities during summer - so grab a book and head to the garden for some downtime
+- Set in 3 acres of parkland, Le Castel has a woodland den, a croquet lawn, plus extra kids facilities and activities during summer

 - If you want to explore, the Cotentin peninsula offers unspoilt sandy beaches, fairytale castles at Gratot and Pirou, a magical abbey at Hambye and a Gothic cathedral at Coutances